Raigyo/unity-3d-game-forest/Readme.md

 Walk in the forest and grap the 30 cans within 10 minutes.

-Use the zqsd/arrows key (see Settings about that part) to move and your mouse to look around.
+Use the zqsd / arrows key (see 2.1.3 Settings about that part) to move and your mouse to look around.
 You can help yoursel with the minimap that displays can that are near you.

 If you win or fail, a menu is displayed asking you if you want to try again or go back to menu.

 Other features:

-- F2: show/hide Minimap
+- 'F2': show/hide Minimap

-- Escape/P: show/hide pause menu with continue or back to menu.
+- 'Escape' / 'P': show/hide pause menu with continue or back to menu.

 #### 2.1.2 Walking mode (Free mode)

 No cans to pickup or timer, just walk and discover the landscape using the same keys than in game mode.

-- F2: show/hide pannel that allows you to choose the time of the day (uses Enviro demo pannel)
+- Choose the time of the day with 'F2' / 'F3' / 'F4' (morning / afternoon /evening)

-- Escape/P: show/hide pause menu with continue or back to menu.
+- 'Escape' / 'P': show / hide pause menu with continue or back to menu.

 #### 2.1.3 Menu: Settings